 You will get to study and learn with people from a variety of disciplines, who are all concerned with the wellbeing of children and their families.
-The emphasis is on exploring childhood from a global perspective to develop or strengthen your understanding of factors that affect a child’s health and wellbeing.
+The emphasis of our Childhood Studie degree is on exploring childhood from a global perspective to develop or strengthen your understanding of factors that affect a child’s health and wellbeing.

-You will study the following modules and complete a dissertation:
+You will study the two core modules and a dissertation, and one optional module:

 You will study three modules during the academic year, each lasting ten weeks.
 Attendance at the University is on one day a week during term-time.
 It may be possible to complete the course in one year.

 This is a top-up degree.
-You must be working in a relevant area of childcare and possess 240 credit points at Level Four (HE).
+You must be working in a relevant area of childcare and possess a total of 240 credits - 120 at Level 4 and 120 at Level 5.
 Equivalent work-related qualifications are also acceptable.
 Those who are unable to demonstrate the relevant academic credits may be eligible for Accreditation of Prior and Experiential Learning (APEL) considerations.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.